ExplicITConsulting/set-outlooksignatures.com/search.en.md

                 }
             });

-            // Step 3: Sort the combined results by their relevance score.
+            // Sort the combined results by their relevance score. allResults.sort((a, b) => a.score - b.score);
-            // Results from the current language will have a lower (better) score due to the -1000 offset. allResults.sort((a, b) => a.score - b.score);

             displayResults(allResults, query);
         }

-        // The rest of the functions (displayResults, applyHighlighting, generateContextualSnippet) are unchanged as they handle the display logic, not the search engine's configuration.
-        // They are provided here for completeness and can be copied and pasted from the original code.

         function displayResults(results, query) {
             if (typeof _paq !== 'undefined') {